ankorstore/yokai/docs/modules/fxorm.md

 ## Health Check

-This module provides a ready to use [OrmProbe](https://github.com/ankorstore/yokai/blob/main/orm/healthcheck/probe.go), to be used by the [fxhealthcheck](fxhealthcheck.md) module.
+This module provides a ready to use [OrmProbe](https://github.com/ankorstore/yokai/blob/main/orm/healthcheck/probe.go), to be used by the [health check](fxhealthcheck.md) module.

 It will perform a `ping` to the configured database connection to ensure it is healthy.